Rights of Children and Young Persons (Wales) Measure 2011

-The Rights of Children and Young Persons (Wales) Measure 2011 (Mesur Hawliau Plant a Phobl Ifanc (Cymru) 2011) (nawm 2) is an act of the National Assembly for Wales that established several provisions with regard to Welsh Ministers complying with the United Nations Convention on the Rights of the Child.
+The Rights of Children and Young Persons (Wales) Measure 2011 (nawm 2) (Mesur Hawliau Plant a Phobl Ifanc (Cymru) 2011) is a measure of the National Assembly for Wales that established several provisions with regard to Welsh Ministers complying with the United Nations Convention on the Rights of the Child.

 Function

-The Measure places a duty on Welsh Ministers to comply with the UN Convention, and a duty to promote the convention.
+The measure places a duty on Welsh Ministers to comply with the UN Convention, and a duty to promote the convention.

 The Welsh Government must now consult children and young people, the Children's Commissioner for Wales and other relevant stakeholders.

 The Welsh Government lacks devolution over justice, so the Measure does not apply to legal aid, policing, among other policy areas.
 Asylum and migration policy is also not devolved, is also not devolved so the Measure also does not apply to policies regarding unaccompanied minors.

 The Measure also makes provisions for a children's scheme to ensure compliance with the convention.
 The Measure also makes provisions for a consultation on applying the measure to people aged 18–24 - the Measure only applies to those younger than 18 at this moment.
 This consultation did not lead to change, when it did happen, because upon consultation stakeholders indicated that the Convention "will not address these transitional problems and that there are better ways of focusing on the rights of young people aged 18-24years."